freefood89/flask-tutorial/README.md

 `DATABASE_URI` (Database endpoint for SQLAlchemy)

 This app has been tested with Sqlite and Postgres.
-Postgres was setup using a docker container running locally.
+Postgres was setup using a docker container running locally (`docker run --net host -it -d postgres
+`).
 Use the following to configure your backend:

 ``export DATABASE_URI=sqlite:///`pwd`/test.db``